HuangRunHua/wwdc23-code-notes/struct-initial-macro/README.md

 ## Name Your Macro

-Since you may use the macro for every situation It is wise to choose a nice name for your macro.
+Since you may use the macro for every situation It is prudent to choose a nice name for your macro.
 Here I named my macro `StructInit`.
 This name is very intuitive, and it can be seen at a glance that this macro is used to initialize a structure.

 After naming your macro, you may need to declare your macro right in the package.
 Open file `struct_initial_macro.swift` (It is my file's name, the file you need to open is `your_package_name.swift`) and update the code there: